The CWI Best Thesis in Applied Math Award

 The 2023 edition is sponsored by the Research Institute for Mathematics & Computer Science in the Netherlands (CWI) and by Chipsoft, a company that develops software for healthcare.

-Call for submission for the CWI Best Thesis in Applied Math Award 2023
+The CWI Best Thesis in Applied Math Award 2023 goes to Rosa de Haan and Pieter Knops

 Best Thesis in Applied Math Award 2022 goes to Gaby Hageman and Teun Druijf